Theoretical Physics

 We are involved in solving challenges of modern theoretical physics.

 In addition, members of the Theoretical Physics group in Leeds contribute to the efforts of the Oxford Quantum Technology Hub NQIT on Networked Quantum Information Technology and the York Quantum Technology Hub for Quantum Communications Technologies.
-For these research networks, we design novel protocols for quantum metrology and for distributed quantum information processing.
+For these research networks, we design novel protocols for quantum metrology and distributed quantum information processing.
 We also design, analyse and implement novel continuous variable quantum key distribution protocols.

 Further information